Three different centroids (balancing points) of a quadrilateral

 4) Where is the balancing point of a quadrilateral with equal masses at the vertices located?

-Think about it a bit before going checking your answer at: Point Mass Centroid of Quadrilateral (Medium-Hard)
+Think about it a bit before checking your answer at: Point Mass (Vertex) Centroid of Quadrilateral (Easy)

-If we consider a triangle formed by three sticks (in other words, just its perimeter) its balancing point is located at the incentre of the median triangle (called the Spieker centre) - which is NOT the same as the point of intersection of the medians.
+If we consider a triangle formed by three sticks (in other words, just its perimeter) its balancing point is located at the incentre of the median triangle (called the Spieker centre) - which is NOT the same as the point of intersection of the medians where both the cardboard and vertex (point mass) centroids of a triangle lie.

 Related Links